mhoaglund/JetsonTK1Setup/README.md

 The article also misses a step- in 'configuring the kernel', before you run 'make menuconfig', you have to cd into the newly-spawned kernel directory that was created in preceding steps.

+Setting up Swig:

+Ignore Swig's main tutorial page.
+This one has instructions that work as a hello world: http://www.swig.org/Doc1.3/Python.html